-Educational Shorts are short (5 minutes or less) stand-alone programs designed to convey a moral about something within the space of a standard commercial break.
+Educational Shorts are short stand-alone programs designed to convey a moral about something within the space of a standard commercial break.
 Often shown at the tail-end of American Saturday morning cartoon shows, or during the commercial breaks in-between shows.
 Parodied often elsewhere (who can forget those "Knowledge Is Power" G.I.
 Joe shorts, or their various spoofs?).
 The television versions were first created as a form of commercial during the early days of TV, where commercials actually tried to inform the viewing audience of the uses of a product, instead of simply making the product attractive through glitz and glamour.

-Compare And Knowing Is Half the Battle
+Compare And Knowing Is Half the Battle.

 - In the 1970s, CBS had "In the News", narrated by Christopher Glen.

-- The Ur-example of this concept is the Schoolhouse Rock series, featured on ABC (later ABC Family) television in the early-to-mid 1970s.
+- The Ur-Example of this concept is the Schoolhouse Rock! series, featured on ABC (later ABC Family) television in the early-to-mid 1970s.
 Popular enough that the entire series is available in a 2-DVD boxed set.